khsamonte/nihongo-nook/public/markdown/cure-dolly/82-nante-nanka-nado.md

 Now, "denigrate" and "belittle" are not exactly the right words to use here, but I don't think there are quite the right words in English.
 It throws a negative light, which in the case of "など" is usually making light of or slightly rejecting whatever it is.

 So we might say, "タバコなど不要だ", which means "I've no use for cigarettes".
+Now, "タバコは不要だ" would mean the same thing essentially (notice that "など" knocks out other particles).

+> @Mordraug:
+>
-Now, "タバコは不要だ" would mean the same thing essentially (notice that "など" knocks out other particles). - so Dolly confirms my observation from above, except that here it straight-up removes the は particle, likely because it is not a logical particle.
+> - so Dolly confirms my observation from above, except that here it straight-up removes the は particle, likely because it is not a logical particle.

 The only difference here is that "など" is throwing that slightly disparaging light on cigarettes.
 So the way we could read it is something like, in English, "I don't need stuff like cigarettes".